This page was last updated on 16 December, 2021.

 Detailed Tourist Information

-Those permitted to enter Lesotho must present a negative COVID-19 PCR test taken within 72 hours.
+A negative COVID-19 PCR test taken within 72 hours is required for entry.
 This should show:

 -the name of the traveller (which must correspond with their travel document)